raspberrypilearning/get-started-pico-w/en/step_5.md

 --- task ---

 You can now store all your HTML code that you have written and tested in a variable.
-Using **f-strings** for the text means that the placeholders you have in the HTML for `temperature` and `state` can be inserted into your string.
+Using **fstrings** for the text means that the placeholders you have in the HTML for `temperature` and `state` can be inserted into your string.

 --- code ---
 ---